Information about our services for patients and families.Find out more

 A. No, our care is not only limited to cancer patients.
 Although we support people with a range of different cancers, our services are focused on supporting all patients who require palliative care.
 This is irrespective of their underlying diagnosis or condition.

-A. The hospice services are provided by a team of consultants, doctors, nurses, healthcare professionals, social workers and counselling staff, and are supported by catering, domestic, administrative and fundraising personnel.
+A. The hospice services are provided by a team of consultants, doctors, nurses, healthcare professionals, therapists, social workers and counselling staff, and are supported by catering, domestic, administrative and fundraising personnel.
 Trained volunteers also make a significant contribution to the welfare of patients, their families and to the hospice’s fundraising and retail activities.

 A. Hospice services are available to all adult members of a community that includes the populations of Worthing, Lancing, Shoreham, Littlehampton, Henfield, Steyning, Partridge Green and Storrington.
 Care is provided on the basis of medical need.